Glossary_of_terminology

 Quartersawn: Refers to cutting a log into four sections (like a pie slice).
 The logs are then re-sawn perpendicular to the tree’s growth rings, creating vertical grain patterns on the boards or lumber.
 This often results in more beautiful figuring to the grain pattern than found in flat sawn lumber.
 This usually increases the stability of the lumber and reduces expansion and contraction.

-Rift sawn: Refers to the method of cutting a log that is similar to quarter-sawn material.
+Rift sawn: Refers to the method of cutting a log, similar to quarter-sawn material.
 The result is wood material that is a lot of vertical graining and higher stability than flat sawn or plain sawn material.

 Santa Maria: A medium-high density hardwood species found throughout much of Central America.
-Santa Maria is a lighter tan to pinkish color and looks very similar to genuine Mahogany with fine darker grained exotic striping.
+Santa Maria has light tan to pinkish color and looks very similar to genuine Mahogany with fine darker grained exotic striping.

 Sapwood: The wood from the softer area of the tree found closest to the bark.
 Sapwood is usually not as strong or durable as ‘heartwood’ and is often lighter in appearance.